pagi-org/spec/pagi.md

      connect to the next node of the same type within the document, according to the associated ordering.
 That is, nodes connected under the Sequential trait must be consecutive.
+:    A Sequence is defined as a connected set of nodes with the Sequential
+     trait.
+A document may contain multiple Sequences of nodes of the same type;
+     this implies that there are no "previous" or "next" edges connecting nodes of different Sequences.

 Contains
 :    Describes a node-type whose existence is defined as a container of another